-The Applicant requests to waive this requirement.
+The Planning Board waives this requirement as described further below.
 As described in the Finding above, both Dorsey and Clipper Lanes are existing private alleys that were constructed at a time prior to the existence of current roadway design requirements.
-This Preliminary Plan proposes to maintain the use of Dorsey and Clipper Lanes for access to the Subject Property, with no physical changes to the alleys proposed.
+This Preliminary Plan maintains the use of Dorsey and Clipper Lanes for access to the Subject Property, with no physical changes to the alleys proposed.
 The roads currently intersect with River Road at an acceptable grade and alignment and no changes are being proposed.